Achieve Greater Self-Sufficiency

 We have recently been blessed to acquire a farmstead campus for Cabin Mountain Living Center.
 The property consists of approximately 11 acres that run along the Dry Fork River in Harman, WV.
 There are four buildings on the property as well as farmland and garden spaces.
 There is a large farmhouse, a working gristmill, a retreat center, and a cabin on the property.
 The entire property has been listed on the Register of Historic Places.
 The former owners (the Bucher Family) grew up on the property with their father as the physician who operated the Mountain Clinic onsite.
 He was a very kind man and was revered in the community.
 He delivered Angie Shockley when she was born, and most of her generation!
 He provided medical services in the community of Harman for over 20 years.
 After Dr. and Mrs. Bucher passed away, the siblings contacted me to see if we were interested in purchasing the property for Cabin Mountain as they felt it deserved to go to a higher purpose.
 We agree, and our residents are doing fantastic there!

-Mark Shockley, MSW, Program Development and Social Services Director, oversees the operation of Cabin Mountain Living Center.
+Mark Shockley, MSW, Director, oversees the operation of Cabin Mountain Living Center.
 Mark works directly with the clients on a daily basis and also interfaces with the Life Coaches and Mentors to ensure seamless transitions throughout the week.